varya/varya.github.com/_posts/en/issues/2013-10-31-best-way-to-hide.md

 ```

-Again, the block didn't **return** to its original state after being shown.
+Again, the block did not **return** to its original state after being shown.
 For
 sure, it became visible, but this state is not equivalent to the original one.
 Any new CSS class appended to the element with an intention to change its
-`display` property won't work as the inline style rule will prevail.
+`display` property will not work as the inline style rule prevails.

 The other problem is that setting `display` property to `none` doesn't always
 work for making an element invisible.
 Maybe for some reason it has to be hidden